0xPolygonHermez/zkevm-node/README.md

   <img src="./docs/architecture.drawio.png"/>
 </p>

 The diagram represents the main components of the software and how they interact between them.
-Note that this reflects a single entity running a node, but there are many entities running nodes into the network:
+Note that this reflects a single entity running a node, in particular a node that acts as trusted sequencer.
+But there are many entities running nodes into the network, and each of this entities can perform different roles.
+More on this later.

 - (JSON) RPC: interface that allow users (metamask, etherscan, ...) to interact with the node.
 Fully compatible with Ethereum RPC + some extra endpoints specifics of the network.
 It interacts with the `state` to get data and process transactions and with the `pool` to store transactions
 - Pool: DB that stores transactions by the `RPC` to be selected/discarded by the `sequencer` later on